Top 10 Felting Kits for Halloween

 Check out the Magic Trout Imaginarium's Needle Felted Bloodshot Eyeball Tutorial.

-This project creates a set of 3 creepy bloodshot eyeballs and can be used as a basis for understanding how to make a basic 3D sphere with wool
+This project creates a set of 3 creepy bloodshot eyeballs.
+This project can be used as a basis for understanding how to make a basic 3D sphere with wool.
+Once you learn to felt a sphere, there are so many other projects you can create!

 This is a fun and very creepy Halloween craft project that involves a bit of patience; but they look fantastic when they are done.
 This project uses pipecleaners or wires for legs, which can be posed to create stop motion animation videos!